Don’t get sidetracked ∙

-When one is sidetracked, they are distracted from following through on their original intentions and goals.
+We failed to follow through on our original intentions and goals.
 We lose focus.
-Rather than staying on course we get distracted.
 We get off the main highway and begin to follow bunny trails.
-Often, this is done totally unawares.
-It takes a while to realize what’s happened.
+Often, we are totally unaware that this is happening to us.
+It takes a while to realize what has happened.
 We find ourselves a bit perplexed.
 Our confusion often leads to frustration and irritation.

-As we get older, this happens more frequently.
-We find ourselves walking into a room and then forgetting why we did so.
-Take solace, however, forgetting a few things is not the same thing as early-onset dementia.
-But if it’s ever happened to you, it feels like it.
+Routinely, as we get older, this seems to happen more frequently.
+We find ourselves walking into a room and then wondering why we did.
+But be of good cheer, forgetting a few things is not a sign of early-onset dementia.
+But if it’s ever happened to you, it sometimes feels like it.

-Like the United States Marines, the Father is looking for a few good men and women.
-Within this group of people, there is a special subset: His servants the prophets.
-The Father’s prophets are His representatives, His envoys.
-They are often sent to deliver a message.
-They must not back down and they must not get sidetracked.
+Just like the United States Marines, the Father is looking for a few good men and women.
+During Old Testament times, among the children of the King, there was a special subset: His servants the prophets.
+The Father’s prophets were His representatives, His envoys.
+They were often sent to deliver a message.
+They could not be easily deferred.
+They did not back down or get sidetracked.

 The Father explained this simply and succinctly to Jeremiah as a part of his prophetic commission.